Health and safety protocols

 A daily symptom check will be required of all university members before leaving their home/residential hall.
 Instructions will be emailed with a link to the website and guidance on how to utilize the features which will also provide easy access to testing information, who to call, etc.

-Signage that illustrates the seven health and safety protocols is being posted and distributed across campus.
-All main entry/exit doors of buildings, restrooms, elevators, service centers and high traffic areas will have some form of flyer, banner, floor marking or window decal posted to remind everyone of the requirement to maintain physical distance and wear a mask or face covering.
+Signage that illustrates the seven health and safety protocols is posted across campus.
+Signage locations include main entry/exit doors of buildings, restrooms, elevators, service centers and high traffic areas.
+Forms of signage include flyers, pop-up banners, floor markings and window decals.

-Facility enhancements such as barriers/sneeze guards will be installed in various reception areas, food service areas and other high traffic environments with face-to-face interaction.
-Air flow and fresh outside air exchanges will be increased through buildings where possible.
+Facility enhancements such as barriers/sneeze guards are installed in various reception areas, food service areas and other high traffic environments with face-to-face interaction.
+Air flow and fresh outside air exchanges have been increased through buildings where possible.
 HEPA filters in buildings will be provided, where possible.
 Furniture is being rearranged where possible to achieve proper physical distancing.

 Physical Plant will conduct cleaning, enhanced cleaning and disinfection practices, in accordance with CDC guidelines, of frequently occupied spaces and frequently touched surfaces.
 Disinfection of frequently touched surfaces is done once daily, between 9pm and 6am, Sunday through Thursday, primarily using electrostatic sprayers.